devonpmack/react-pokedex-workshop/README.md

 -  };
 ```

 Next set the initial state of `selectedPokemon` to start as `undefined`.
-Just like a Pokedex, we will let the user pick which Pokemon they want to view before fetching any information.
+Just like a Pokédex, we will let the user pick which Pokemon they want to view before fetching any information.

 <details>
   <summary>Click here to reveal solution</summary>